Center for Consumer Freedom

 Background on the Center for Consumer Freedom

 Masquerading as a legitimate non-profit organization, the Center for Consumer Freedom (CCF) is a front group for corporations trying to thwart animal welfare, environmental, and other public interest reforms.
-It is not a consumer protection organization, and it has no social welfare mission.
+CCF sometimes will go by the Center for Organizational Research and Education (CORE), but no matter what you call it, it is not a consumer protection organization, and it has no social welfare mission.
 CCF takes in boatloads of corporate cash, providing anonymity to companies and allowing them to get tax breaks through their “donations” to this phony non-profit.
 HumaneWatch is a project of the Center for Consumer Freedom.

 CCF was started with a grant from tobacco companies to attack anti-smoking organizations.
 With support from the restaurant, alcohol, and agribusiness industries, it has mounted campaigns against Mothers Against Drunk Driving, the U.S. Centers for Disease Control and Prevention, the Center for Science in the Public Interest, the Humane Society of the United States (The HSUS) and others.
 CCF and its related organizations have fought against legislation that would reduce the use of plastic shopping bags, and mocked New York City’s efforts to combat childhood obesity, saying that former Mayor Bloomberg might as well “cut to the chase and outlaw fun while he’s at it.”
 They have also advocated for tanning beds, mercury-laden fish and high-fructose corn syrup.